 For some, these feelings are temporary, known as the “baby blues,” but for others these unwelcome feelings persist long beyond the first few weeks of parenthood.
 A good number of new parents, about 50-80% percent, will experience the baby blues. (*Note, we reference parents in this article, as PMAD can affect both parents, though it’s often most pronounced in mothers.)

 These blues are clinically defined as periods of mood swings, bouts of crying and sadness that usually occur within the first 2-3 weeks postpartum.
 Fluctuating hormones following delivery play a key role in contributing to these feelings, however adoptive parents may exhibit similar feelings.
 Having a good support system at home and practicing self-care is important.
 Making sure parents sleep when sleep is available to them, eating well and staying hydrated is important.

 For some though, these feelings persist well beyond the first few weeks.
 Research shows that 1 in 7 women will experience PMAD, which can persist for months or years.
 Symptoms associated with PMAD can include feelings of hopelessness, lack of interest in activities that normally bring joy, lack of interest in baby, loss of control, obsessive, intrusive thoughts, anxious feelings and in extreme cases, psychosis.

 Fortunately, there are many resources available for those affected with PMAD.
 Discussing with your PCP or OB is a good start.
-If medication is needed and you are breastfeeding, there are several medications that are compatible, in addition to alternative therapies.
 Recognizing and asking for help is not easy, but taking that first step can help set parents on the path to wellness.